 Topic Interest Groups

-A “topic interest group” (TIG) is a standing committee of the 802.11 working group that is formed to progress a specific topic.
+A “topic interest group” (TIG) is a temporary standing committee of the 802.11 working group that is formed to progress a specific topic.

-A TIG might be used prior to a formal study group to raise awareness and understanding of a potential study group.
+A TIG might be used prior to a formal PAR study group (SG) to raise awareness and understanding of a potential SG.

 A TIG follows all the rules for a WG11 standing committee.